 From sketch to the end result, product creation is a journey.
 The product design world is a mix between vision and pragmatism, combined with creativity, technical skills, and entrepreneurship.

-Industrial product design often relates to discrete manufacturing of any product, from large mass electronics and domestic goods until very specific appliances and industrial machinery.
-Regardless the industry they work in, product designers should be involved in the businesses processes and customers feedback.
+Industrial product design often relates to the discrete manufacturing of any product, from large mass electronics and domestic goods to very specific appliances and industrial machinery.
+Regardless of the industry, product designers should be involved in the business process and customer feedback.

-Any product designer needs to know how to mix creativity with logical vision and requires solid knowledge in model making, good technical skills, computer-aided design / CAD basics, and also project management skills.
+Product designers need to know how to combine creativity with logical vision and this requires extensive knowledge in model making, good technical skills, computer-aided design (CAD) basics, and also project management skills.

 Main Responsibilities of Product Designers

 Product designers usually specialize in a specific product type.
-It is essential to ensure that their work result is easy to use, qualitative, cost-effective to produce, and attractive to the users.
-For this, product designers need to understand their clients’ needs and how much they are ready to spend on a product that satisfy those needs.
+It is essential to ensure that the result of their work is easy to use, qualitative, cost-effective to produce, and attractive to the users.
+Product designers need to fully understand their clients’ desires and budgetary requirements in order to satisfy those needs.

-Depending of the project’s nature, product designers’ main tasks are usually to:
+Depending on the nature of the project, product designers’ main tasks generally involve:

-- create the product brief, investigating what the client wants;
+- Creating the product brief and investigating what the client wants

-- visualize ideas by making initial sketches and outline plans;
+- Visualizing ideas through initial sketches and outline plans

-- use computer design software to create product detailed blueprints;
+- Using computer design software to create detailed product blueprints

-- refine the designs to solve any problems or faults.
+- Refining the designs to solve any problems or faults

-In all stages, product designers join forces with product engineers, model makers, engineering simulation and testing specialists, and manufacturing engineers.
-They can be part of any manufacturing in-house design team working on a new product launch, work as freelancers, or open design consultancy firms.
+In all stages of product realization, product designers need to collaborate with engineers, concept modelers, engineering simulation and testing specialists, and manufacturing engineers.
+They can be a part of a manufacturing in-house design team working on a new product launch, freelancers, or consultancy firms.

 5 Essential Things Product Designers Should Know